Alison White (cricketer)

-Lieutenant-colonel Alison Kingsley Gordon White (2 January 1881 – 20 March 1962), in later life sometimes known as Alison Kingsley Gordon-White or occasionally as Alison Kingsley Gordon Gordon-White, was an English soldier who played first-class cricket either side of World War I. He served as a professional soldier in the British Army from 1900 to 1933.
+Lieutenant-colonel Alison Kingsley Gordon White (2 January 1881 – 20 March 1962), in later life sometimes known as Alison Kingsley Gordon-White or occasionally as Alison Kingsley Gordon Gordon-White, was an English soldier who played first-class cricket before and after World War I. He served as a professional soldier in the British Army from 1900 to 1933.

 Early life

 One of seven siblings, White was born at Sydney in Australia in January 1881.
 His father, William Moore White, was a presbyterian minister from Carrickfergus in County Antrim working in Australia, whilst his mother Eliza Gordon, had been born in Australia.
 The family returned to Britain, where his father was ordained in the Church of England.
 They lived in Surrey and Hampshire and then at Cheltenham.
 White, who was the youngest son of the family, was educated at Cheltenham College, where he was senior prefect in his final year, before going up to Clare College, Cambridge in 1900.